Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

+span an infinite family of linearly independent vector fields on $\mathbb{R}$ that must be included in any Lie algebra containing $E$. \demo \end{example}

 There are It\^{o} stochastic differential equations whose coefficients match the form of the coefficients in \eqref{Eq:STL} and they are still stochastic Lie systems.
-This is due to the fact that the transformation \eqref{Eq:TranItoStratonovich} maps to the initial \eqref{Eq:practicalSDE} into a new stochastic differential equation that reassembles again the condition \eqref{Eq:STL} invariant.
-Notwithstanding, this is not the general case. \begin{example} Let us consider a satellite in a circular orbit under the influence of a rapidly fluctuating density of the atmosphere of the orbit \cite[Eq.
-(3.25)]{Sa70}
+This is due to the fact that the transformation \eqref{Eq:TranItoStratonovich} maps the initial \eqref{Eq:practicalSDE} into a new stochastic differential equation that retains again the condition \eqref{Eq:STL}.
+Notwithstanding, this is not the general case.

-where $B,C$ are positive numbers and $\xi$ is a scalar white noise.
-Let us assume this problem to be approximated through a stochastic differential equation \cite[Eq.
-(3.29)]{Sa70}

-It is worth noting that \cite{Sa70} interprets this stochastic differential equation in the It\^{o} way, which means that one needs to transform it into its Stratonovich version so as to apply our techniques.
-In particular, one has that the coefficients of the stochastic differential equation are given by

-in terms of the basis of vector fields on $\T \mathbb{R}$ given by \eqref{Eq:BaGL22} and substituting $x$ by $Y$ and $y$ by $\dot Y$, respectively.
-In this case, the Stratonovich operator related to this problem takes the form